DanielOhn/blog-bois/content/blog/the-first-and-last-ld2l-blog.md

 ---
 ## Going Forward

+>"the only time i listen to catsby is if i wanna lose the game" - _Brionne_

 I just wanted to make this blog to explain the situation that has been surrounding our team.

 I don’t blame anyone for the situation that happened with our team, I think it was just a series of unfortunate events.
 It sucks that it happened, but at least it’s behind us now.